Trans and Gender Nonconforming at Reed Student FAQ

 Single occupancy restrooms with gender-inclusive signage are located in most buildings across campus and multi-user all gender restrooms are located in the Performing Arts Building, the lower level of Gray Campus Center, and Eliot Hall.
 Reference the map for public all gender restroom locations.
 Most restrooms in on-campus residence halls are all gender.

 The Sports Center includes two private changing rooms and restrooms, and Reed’s athletic teams strive to be inclusive for all students who want to participate.
 Students are welcome to participate in gendered sports teams that most align with the student's self-identified gender.
 Specific questions about facilities or policies for athletic teams can be directed to Michael Lombardo, director of Athletics, Fitness, and Outdoor Programs.

 Reed’s student insurance plan is with Pacific Source.
 It is a comprehensive health insurance plan which provides coverage for eligible services such as preventive exams, HRT, lab & x-ray, hospitalization, gender-affirming surgery, and prescription drugs.
-More information here.
 Medical and counseling staff receive ongoing diversity training and are committed to providing supportive and equitable services to all students.
-Contact Gabe Baker at the Health & Counseling Center at 503/517-5583 or email@example.com to learn more about which transition-supportive procedures and services are provided at the HCC and what can be referred to other community providers and covered by student insurance.
-Gabe is a licensed clinical social worker and is the Care Manager in the HCC.
-Gabe can help with referrals to off campus clinicians and questions about insurance, co-pays, transportation to off campus providers, and more.
+Contact the Health and Counseling Center to learn more about which transition-supportive procedures and services are provided at the HCC and what can be referred to other community providers and covered by student insurance.